 Being southern England’s biggest area of open country and giving the closest sense of wilderness, there’s a lot of magic to be found on Dartmoor.
-From our base in East Dartmoor, we will have three evenings and three days to explore its wildest landscapes in search of birds, butterflies and mammals.
+Based around East Dartmoor, this tour includes three days and two evenings exploring its wildest landscapes in search of birds, butterflies and mammals.
 This tour aims to give you a taste of what Dartmoor can offer, at a time when some of its best wildlife is on show including rare butterflies, spectacular flowers, scarce breeding birds like Ring Ouzel and Cuckoo, and hopefully even a mammal or two such as Otter, Deer and of course, the Dartmoor Pony.

 Our daily schedule coincides with peak times to see our various wildlife targets.
 For birds, this will be early morning to catch them at their loudest and proudest, before enjoying a well earned late breakfast either back at the accommodation or out in the field.
 For butterflies and flowers, this will be late morning once the temperature has risen, giving us several hours of exploring before stopping for lunch.
 Each afternoon you will then have some time to yourself, either to rest or do some self-led walks, before the opportunity to join an evening excursion (more detail below).